-GLOBALCIT brings together the expertise of the European University Institute’s Global Governance Programme (GGP), the University of Edinburgh and the Maastricht Center for Citizenship, Migration and Development (MACIMIDE).
-They are represented by the three co-directors of the observatory, Rainer Bauböck, Jo Shaw and Maarten Vink.
+GLOBALCIT brings together the expertise of the Global Citizenship research area of the Global Governance Programme at the Robert Schuman Centre for Advanced Studies at the European University Institute, the University of Edinburgh and the Maastricht Center for Citizenship, Migration and Development (MACIMIDE).
+They are represented by the four co-directors of the observatory, Rainer Bauböck, Jelena Dzankic, Jo Shaw and Maarten Vink.

-GLOBALCIT will build on EUDO Citizenship projects supported by research grants from the European Commission, the European Parliament and the British Academy.
-Project collaborations included the University College Dublin, the Migration Policy Group and the Centre for European Policy Studies in Brussels, UNHCR, the OSCE High Commissioner on National Minorities and Office for Democratic Institutions and Human Rights.
-GLOBACIT will further explore partnerships with other European and international organisations that contribute to our goal of promoting research on citizenship around the globe.
+GLOBALCIT builds on the work of its predecessor, EUDO Citizenship, and is supported by the Global Governance Programme at the European University Institute, as well as by research grants from the European Commission, the European Parliament, the European Research Council and the British Academy.
+Current and previous collaborations include projects with the University College Dublin, the Migration Policy Group and the Centre for European Policy Studies in Brussels, UNHCR, the OSCE High Commissioner on National Minorities and Office for Democratic Institutions and Human Rights.
+GLOBACIT continuously explores partnerships with other international organisations and research institutes that contribute to our goal of promoting research on citizenship around the globe.